Macintosh History: 2005

 Steve Jobs shocked the Mac faithful on June 6 by announcing that Apple would be migrating to Intel CPUs, although the first "Macintel" models might not be available for a year.

-Many of us on the Mac Web had pooh-poohed the idea because Intel-based Macs would have to be incompatible with a huge installed base of Mac software.
-Apple addressed that with Rosetta, a PowerPC emulator that will allow most OS X software to run on Intel-based Macs.
+Many of us on the Mac Web had pooh-poohed the idea, because Intel-based Macs would have to be incompatible with the huge installed base of Mac software.
+Apple addressed that with Rosetta, a PowerPC emulator that allows most PowerPC OS X software to run on Intel-based Macs.

-The only hole in backward compatibility seems to be classic mode, which will not be available on Macintel models.
-Those of us who love Claris Home Page, Claris Emailer, older versions of Photoshop, vintage Mac games, etc. will want to stick with PowerPC models until we find suitable replacement software or someone creates a working Classic environment for Macintel hardware.
+The only hole in backward compatibility was Classic Mode, which is not available on Macintel models.
+Those of us who love Claris Home Page, Claris Emailer, older versions of Photoshop, vintage Mac games, etc. will want to stick with PowerPC models until we find suitable replacement software or someone creates a working Classic Mode for Macintel hardware.

 Macworld Boston: July 11-14

-Macworld made an enemy of Apple when they announced they would move the July Macworld Expo from New York the Boston, and Apple refused to exhibit at the 2004 and 2005 Boston shows.
+Macworld made an enemy of Apple when IDG announced that the July Macworld Expo would move the from New York the Boston.
+Apple refused to exhibit at the 2004 and 2005 Boston shows.

-Due to lackluster attendance and Apple's boycott, IDG World Expo announced in Sept. that they were canceling the East Coast Expo.
+Due to lackluster attendance and Apple's boycott, IDG World Expo announced in Sept. that it was canceling the East Coast Expo.

 July 26

-To simplify the iBook line, there was no 14" model with a Combo drive.
+To simplify the iBook line, there was no longer a 14" model with a Combo drive.

-At the same time, Apple also moved the Mac mini to a 512 MB base memory configuration and made AirPort Extreme and Bluetooth 2.0 standard on the 1.42 GHz mini.
+At the same time, Apple also moved the Mac mini to a 512 MB base memory configuration and made AirPort Extreme and Bluetooth 2.0 standard on the 1.42 GHz model.

 Starting with Apple's Lisa in 1983, Apple had never shipped a mouse with more than a single button.
 In fact, the company had even invented a "no button" mouse in which the entire mouse was the button.

-A lot of Mac users wanted more than one button, and companies such as Logitech, Microsoft, Contour, and countless others offered USB mice with two or more buttons.
+A lot of Mac users wanted more than one button, and companies such as Logitech, Microsoft, Kensington, and countless others offered USB mice with two or more buttons - and often with scroll wheels as well.

-Apple's Mighty Mouse gave Mac owners the opportunity to buy an Apple-branded mouse with extra capabilities.
+Apple's Mighty Mouse (although Apple had licensed the name from CBS, which owned the Mighty Mouse cartoons, a company called Man & Machine had been using the name for its mice before Apple's came to market and sued over the name) gave Mac owners the opportunity to buy an Apple-branded mouse with extra capabilities.
 You could use one side as a right-click, the other as a left-click.
 You could squeeze it - and use software to define what your Mac did when the mouse was squeezed.

 The Mighty Mouse had three innovations, one in software and two in hardware.
 The first was that it would behave exactly like a single-button mouse unless you changed that behavior in System Preferences.
 The second was that there were no separate right and left buttons.
 Instead, Mighty Mouse detected which side you were pressing.

-Finally, Apple skipped right past the scroll wheel and scroll wheel with horizontal tilt of the rest of the industry and introduced a pea-sized trackball on top of the mouse.
-This could be used to scroll vertically, horizontally, or at an angle.
+Finally, Apple skipped right past the scroll wheel and scroll wheel with horizontal tilt used by the rest of the industry and introduced a pea-sized trackball on top of the mouse.
+This can be used to scroll vertically, horizontally, or at an angle.

 The iPod mini, Apple's most popular model ever, was discontinued on Sept.
 7 and replaced with the iPod nano.
 Slim and tiny, the iPod nano had 2 GB or 4 GB of flash memory, a color screen, and shipped in white and black.